mikesant27/Pizza-App/README.md

 CS 414-02

 ## Description:
+This is a pizza ordering app where you are able to select your type of pizza, size, and extra toppings.
+The user can also determine if they want their pizza delivered or if they want to leave a tip.

 ### Selecting a Pizza
 On the selection screen, the user can customize their pizza, including type, size, and toppings.